This post was originally published on November 26, 2019 and updated on October 28, 2021.

 And now, here are a few reasons why taking one of these longer courses is so valuable after completing your first course.

 1. Make Mistakes, Learn, Implement, Repeat

 Feedback is how we constantly grow and learn from our mistakes effectively.
 And it’s our goal as Instructors to make sure students receive timely feedback on a course so that it can be properly internalized and then implemented.
 Taking a longer course allows you to continue working on the areas you identified from your first course and implement everything you’ve learned.
 This ultimately makes you a stronger leader and communicator.

-I remember one of my students who, on her first course, reported feeling shy and intimidated by camping in the wilderness for so long.
+I remember one of my students who, on her first course, reported feeling shy and intimidated by camping in the backcountry for so long.
 She had never set up a tent, let alone a tarp shelter before Outward Bound.
 However, on her second course, she was teaching her fellow crew-mates how to do a trucker’s hitch so the corners of their tarps would stay taut!
 When you’re able to practice what you’ve learned, you can implement the feedback you received and get the experience of teaching others.

 2. Perfect Your Leadership Skills

 Longer courses create the space you need to hone in on your leadership skills and practice coaching and mentorship with your crew.
 Practicing different leadership styles and coaching others to be their best selves is a huge part of what we aim to accomplish—giving you the tools to succeed in all kinds of different situations.
 On a longer course, this is accomplished through more time, advanced instruction of concepts and greater responsibility given to students.